-That means you save $6,800 a year in labor costs, money that goes right to your bottom line!
-That savings translates to $566.57 a month…two to three times the monthly payment on a Woodmaster Drum Sander!
+That means you save $10,125 a year in labor costs, money that goes right to your bottom line!
+That savings translates to $843.75 a month…three to four times the monthly payment on a Woodmaster Drum Sander!

 Because you get more!
 In sanding, the difference between superior performance and absolute failure is a matter of only a few thousandths of an inch.
 This is no place to cut corners!
 When you compare equipment, you’ll see that Woodmaster sanders are heavy-duty, precision machines built for years of trouble-free performance.
 No wonder Fine Woodworking Magazine writes, “the Woodmaster gets our top vote.
 It is robustly built, smooth and quiet in operation, offers easy abrasive-strip changing, and they offer a reversing conveyor.”